xsc/jansi-clj/README.md

 ## Auto-Enable ANSI Codes

-If you just need ANSI support for different platforms but don't want to replace the code that actually generates the escape sequences, just require the namespace `jansi-clj.auto`.
+If you need ANSI support for different platforms but don't want to replace the code that actually generates the escape sequences, just require the namespace `jansi-clj.auto`.

 ```clojure